PERSPECTIVES ON TEACHING

 SOC 260: Inequality and Social Stratification

 Stratification refers to systematic social inequality in the access of opportunities, resources, and rewards.
 It involves the uneven distribution of people across social categories based upon achieved and ascribed characteristics.
-Human societies differ greatly in the extent of stratification present within them.
-This course focuses on social stratification in Canada and the United States with some comparisons to other industrialized countries.
+This course focuses on social stratification in Canada with some com- parisons to other industrialized countries.
 We will address how stratification has varied throughout history and question why members of certain groups advance while others do not.